 Brand Name: Examples include Coldec D and Rondec-TR

-Carbinoxamine/ pseudoephedrine controlled-release tablets is used for:
+Carbinoxamine/ pseudoephedrine controlled-release tablets are used for:

 Relieving congestion, sneezing, and watery eyes due to colds, flu, or hay fever.

-Carbinoxamine/pseudoephedrine controlled-release tablets is an antihistamine and decongestant combination.
+Carbinoxamine/pseudoephedrine controlled-release tablets are an antihistamine and decongestant combination.
 It works by blocking the action of histamine and reducing the symptoms of an allergic reaction.
 It also relieves nasal congestion by causing vasoconstriction and shrinkage of the nasal mucous membranes and promoting drainage.